holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 1. Holos creates a backup of your data every time the application is started.

-2. A backup is only created when data is successfully loaded by Holos.
+2. A backup is only created when Holos successfully loads data.

-3. A maximum of **5** backups are maintained of user data and are created on a rolling basis.
-This means that if there are 5 backups already created, instead of creating a 6th one, Holos deletes the oldest backup in the backup folder and replaces it with a new backup.
+3. A maximum of **5** user data backups are maintained and are created on a rolling basis.
+This means that if there are five backups already created, instead of creating a sixth one, Holos deletes the oldest backup in the backup folder and replaces it with a new backup.

 	3.1.
-If you would like to maintain or save a particular backup, it is recommended to keep that backup file in a separate location on your computer.
+If you would like to maintain or save a particular backup, it is strongly recommended to **keep that backup file in a separate location on your computer**.

-4. Backup files are named in the following manner: `holos-backup-{date}-{time}.json`.
+4. Backup files are named/created in the following format: `holos-backup-{date}-{time}.json`.
 For example `holos-backup-2022-09-29_04_17_02_PM.json`.
-Therefore, all backup files contain the date and time of when that backup was created.
+Therefore, all backup files contain the date and time that the backup was created..

 <br>